 Korkmaz testified today that the elder Guler had funneled bribes through his son more than once, including a bribe in the amount of $200,000 through an intermediary.

 The Istanbul investigation reached a climax on Dec.
-17, 2013, with the arrest of Zarrab, Aslan and dozens of others tied to top Turkish official, in what Erdogan described at the time as a “judicial coup.”
+17, 2013, with the arrest of Zarrab, Aslan and dozens of others tied to top Turkish officials, in what Erdogan described at the time as a “judicial coup.”

 Korkmaz said that the counteroffensive against the investigators leading the probe came only five days later, with the police force shuffling him and other ranked officers to new assignments on Dec.
 22.